Growth and Decay

 J & L Gibbons, Landscape Learn

-Neil is a landscape architect and Partner of J & L Gibbons and Director of Landscape Learn.
+Neil is a landscape architect and Partner of J & L Gibbons and founding Director of Landscape Learn.
 He trained at Edinburgh College of Art.
 Neil is particularly interested in a collaborative design approach that reveals synergies between the natural, built and cultural environments.
 His research explores the use of historic narratives in a contemporary context, to inform designs for healthy and liveable environments.
 Neil maintains strong links with education.
 He taught at the Architectural Association and has been a guest lecturer at the University of Cambridge, CASS and Edinburgh College of Art.
 Neil is a Built Environment Expert for CABE at the Design Council, a member of the Lewisham Design Review Panel and a trustee of the Bethnal Green Nature Reserve Trust.